apache/nifi-minifi-cpp/README.md

 ### Bootstrapping

-- MiNiFi C++ offers a bootstrap script in the root of our github repo that will boot strap the cmake and build process for you without the need to install dependencies yourself.
-To use this process, please run the command `boostrap.sh` from the root of the MiNiFi C++ source tree.
+- MiNiFi C++ offers a bootstrap script in the root of our github repo that will bootstrap the cmake and build process for you without the need to install dependencies yourself.
+To use this process, please run the command `bootstrap.sh` from the root of the MiNiFi C++ source tree.

 - Per the table, below, you will be presented with a menu guided bootstrap process.
 You may enable and disable extensions ( further defined below ).
 Once you are finished selecting the features you wish to build, enter P to continue with the process.
 CMAKE dependencies will be resolved for your distro.
-You may enter command line options -n to force yes to all prompts ( including the package installation prompts ) and -b to automatically run make once the cmake process is complete.
-Alternatively, you may include the package argument to boostrap, -p, which will run make package.
+You may enter command line options -n to force yes to all prompts
+  (including the package installation prompts ) and -b to automatically run make once the cmake process is complete.
+Alternatively, you may include the package argument to bootstrap, -p, which will run make package.

 - If you provide -b or -p to bootstrap.sh, you do not need to follow the Building section, below.
 If you do not provide these arguments you may skip the cmake .. section from Building.